Common Challenges When Working With Freelancers

 Traditional Freelance vs Cloud Freelance

-Cloud freelancers are more flexible, efficient and effective than traditional freelancers.
+Cloud freelancers are more flexible, efficient and effective than traditional freelancers and are a possible solution to many of the challenges.